Jydii/CvLibJob_WebScrape/README.md

 Tools used: Python 3.8.0, BeautifulSoup, Microsoft Excel 2016, https://www.cv-library.co.uk/ (Jobs Posted in December 2022)

-This project exhibits webscraping using BeautifulSoup and Python programming language, data cleaning and dashboard creation in Excel
+This project exhibits web scraping using BeautifulSoup and Python programming language, data cleaning and dashboard creation in Excel

 Contained in the excel file are the following:
 1. "Raw Data" sheet - Raw Dataset